The faculties listed in this publication use the credit system, where each

 D2 components in consecutive terms and successfully complete them both in order

 Note for Agricultural and Environmental Sciences, and Science: As a guideline, a one-credit course would represent approximately 45 hours total work per course.
 This is, in general, a combination of lecture hours and other contact hours such as laboratory periods, tutorials, and problem periods as well as personal study hours.

 Note for Engineering: One credit normally represents three hours total work per week.
-This is, in general, a combination of lecture hours and other contact hours such as laboratory periods, tutorials and problem periods as well as personal study hours.
-As a guide, the average number of hours per week of course activities is indicated in hours in the course listing after the course credit.
+This is, in general, a combination of lecture hours and other contact hours such as laboratory periods, tutorials, and problem periods as well as personal study hours.
+As a guide, the average number of hours per week of course activities is indicated in the course listing in a note underneath the course description.
 For example, (3-1-5) indicates a course consisting of three lecture hours per week, one hour of tutorial or lab, and five hours of personal study per week.

 Note for Summer Studies: For Summer courses, a three-credit course usually indicates ten hours of lectures per week starting in either the May, June, or July session and spanning a maximum period of five weeks.